hygieia/hygieia/bitbucket-scm-collector/README.md

-StashSourceCodeCollector
+BitbucketSourceCodeCollector
 =========================

-Collect source code details from stash based on URL and branch
+Collect source code details from Bitbucket based on URL and branch.
+Provides implementations for both Bitbucket Cloud (formerly known as Bitbucket) and Bitbucket Server (formerly known as Stash).

 This project uses Spring Boot to package the collector as an executable JAR with dependencies.